solita/solita.github.com/_posts/2017-07-14-a-tale-of-a-clojurescript-stack-components-and-domain-management.md

 author: jarzka
 excerpt: How the ClojureScript stack was born and evolved over time in Harja project.
 tags:
-- clojure
+- Clojure
-- clojurescript
+- Clojurescript
-- frontend
+- Frontend
-- reagent
+- Reagent
-- tuck
+- Tuck
-- specql
+- Specql
-- stylefy
+- Stylefy
 ---

 Frontend applications tend to be unique; every single one of them is built differently with different technologies and software stack.
 The lack of a standard approach requires us, software developers, to re-think the stack every time a new project begins.
 In big and long projects, it is almost a given that the used technology stack will become at least partially obsolete before the application hits production state.
 But things do not have to be this way.
 This is a story of how we created a frontend stack for the Harja project and how we have been able to keep it fresh as time goes on.